 Our approach to fundraising

 We believe it’s our job (individually and as a company) to look out for and strengthen the world in which we operate.
 That goes for communities and environments, both social and ecological.
 Our new charity partner is Whizz-Kidz, and we’re aiming to raise over £150k over the next three years to support their work with disabled children.
-For more information, please visit our impact page.
+For more information, please visit our charity page.

 Work for Simply Business